Radula/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Variable Explanations
 Activity: The activity being performed by the subject.
 There were 6 recorded activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
 Subject: ID number denoting the subject performing the activities and gathering data.
 There are 30 subjects, numbered 1-30.
 Time...(X,Y, or Z): denotes time domain signals
-Body denotes that